fasrc/helmod/doc/README.md

 Get ready to build software:

+* make sure you've cloned and configured fasrcsw according to [this](INSTALL.md#have-each-contributor-setup-a-development-repo-clone)
 * make sure you're logged into the build host
 * make sure you're logged into your normal user account, *not* root